vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 An important thing to note is that if space becomes available in the in-memory buffer, new events that Vector tries to buffer will go to in-memory buffer, even if there are still events in the disk buffer.
 Additionally, those new events in the in-memory buffer may be returned _before_ older events stored in the disk buffer.
-There are **no event ordering gaurantees** when using the overflow behavior for a buffer topology.
+There are **no event ordering guarantees** when using the overflow behavior for a buffer topology.

 Additionally, the last buffer in a buffer topology cannot be set to the overflow mode.
 Naturally,